-- In case of any failures on the STP, or receiving any alarms that may potentially cause an overflow, the on-site staff must close the existing and proposed toilets and all staff and visitors will use the portable toilets only.
+- Trained staff should be allocated for monitoring and inspecting the STP frequently; - In case of any failures on the STP, or receiving any alarms that may potentially cause an overflow, the on-site staff must close the existing and proposed toilets and all staff and visitors will use the portable toilets only.
 Desludging vehicle will be arranged for removing the sewage in the STP and the on-site STP would undergo repair works and testing.
-The STP and both toilets would not be opened until the repair works and testing are completed; - The proposed toilet and the existing toilets will not be open to public during the festival periods; and - Raw sewage will be tanked away to appropriate public sewage treatment works in case the operation of the STP could not be resumed after all the above mitigation measures utilised. - 10.2 Another problem associated with the STP is the malfunction of the system due to poor maintenance and operation.
+The STP and both toilets would not be opened until the repair works and testing are completed; - The proposed toilet and the existing toilets will not be open to public during the festival periods; and - Raw sewage will be tanked away to appropriate public sewage treatment works in case the operation of the STP could not be resumed after all the above mitigation measures utilised.
+The staff at the office of the proposed columbarium will notify the licenced collector for collection. - 10.2 Another problem associated with the STP is the malfunction of the system due to poor maintenance and operation.
 The following measures are therefore suggested to ensure proper function of the STP and the quality of treated effluent.